aboutcode-org/scancode-toolkit/docs/source/reference/scancode-supported-packages.rst

-.. _supported-packages:
+.. _supported_packages:

 Supported package manifests and package datafiles
 -------------------------------------------------

-ScanCode supports a wide variety of package manifests, lockfiles and other package datafiles containing package and dependency information.
+Scancode supports a wide variety of package manifests, lockfiles and other package datafiles containing package and dependency information.